cjshelton/portfolio/src/blog-posts/2021-10-18-buiding-a-serverless-booking-system-with-nextjs/index.md

 Authentication is normally stressful and time-consuming to implement, but Auth0 took all of the complexity away, and the Auth0 Next.js package made the process even easier, all whilst still resulting in a really good user experience.

+For more information on integrating Auth0 with Next.js, I'd recommend looking at the [package docs on GitHub][github-auth0-nextjs-tutorial] and also [this Auth0 quickstart tutorial][auth0-nextjs-tutorial].
 [nextjs-url]: https://nextjs.org/
 [typescript-url]: https://www.typescriptlang.org/
 [auth0-url]: https://auth0.com/